cptwunderlich/cptwunderlich.github.io/_posts/2021-04-21-ghc-hacking-first-steps.md

 You can find an overview of the flavours [here](https://gitlab.haskell.org/ghc/ghc/-/blob/master/hadrian/doc/flavours.md).
 GHC compilation is done in stages.
 Confusingly, sometimes you'll see _stage0_ and _stage1_, other times it starts with _stage1_.
 Anyway, the first stage is the bootstrap compiler, compiled with the GHC on your path.
 The next stage is compiled with the bootstrap compiler, containing all the latest GHC changes.

-Before your first compile (and whenever you upgraded your system GHC or the like), run `./boot && ./configure`, which configures the build with all your paths and tool versions.
+Before your first compile (and whenever you upgraded your system GHC, change to a very different branch or the like), run `./boot && ./configure`, which configures the build with all your paths and tool versions.

 Running `./hadrian/build -j --flavour=Quick` will build in parallel (`-j`) and produce a "quick" build (`-O0`).
 Note that you can use `--freeze1` to avoid rebuilding the bootstrap compiler (if you haven't changed anything relevant).